lhqing/ALLCools/_sources/discuss/dmr_benchmark.md

 3. dmrseq

 ## Pseudo-bulk methylome coverage:
+Using DG as an example.
 Merge 10, 20, 50, 100, 200, 500, 1000 cells, plot

-1. % of C covered
+1. Percentage of C covered
 2. ave.
 C coverage
-3. compare to bulk WGBS from encode
+3. compare to bulk WGBS from ENCODE

 ## Simulation
 1. choose a deep pseudo-bulk profile as reference